SABLE: Secure And Byzantine robust LEarning: Empirical Evaluation

-\textbf{More cores, less time ...} As expected, Table~\ref{table:he-times-no-subsampling} shows that using more powerful machines directly translates into lower execution times.
+\textbf{More cores, less time.} Table~\ref{table:he-times-no-subsampling} shows that using more powerful machines directly translates into lower execution times.
 Indeed, the time required by 1 core to execute \aggregator{} on $n = 15$ ciphertexts on MNIST is 17.34 minutes.
-This time is considerably reduced by a factor of $\sim14$ to reach 1.24 minutes, when at least 16 cores are used instead.
-Note that these practical execution times are also imputable to the lower precisions considered ($\delta = 2, 3, 4$ bits, depending of the dataset).
-As discussed in Section~\ref{sec_exp_results}, despite this decrease in precision, \algoname{} still matches the ML performance of its full-precision counterpart Robust-DSGD.
+This time is considerably reduced $14\times$ to reach 1.24 minutes, when at least 16 cores are used instead.
+Note that these practical execution times are also imputable to the lower precisions considered ($\delta = 2, 3, 4$ bits, depending on the dataset).
+As discussed in Section~\ref{sec_exp_results}, despite this decrease in precision, \algoname{} still matches the ML accuracy of its full-precision counterpart Robust-DSGD.
 Moreover, we can observe that more complex learning tasks typically need more powerful machines in order to compute \aggregator{}.
 Indeed, Table~\ref{table:he-times-no-subsampling} shows that a 16-core machine is required in order to efficiently perform \aggregator{} on MNIST in 1.24 minutes.
-On Fashion-MNIST, a \textit{powerful} server machine with at least 32 cores is needed in order to obtain a feasible time (5.81 minutes); given that $n = 15$ and the model trained has 431,080 parameters.
-Finally, on CIFAR-10, despite the smaller number of nodes considered, the challenging nature of the task (i.e., the very large size of the model) requires 32 cores to guarantee a reasonable time below 5 minutes.
-A \textit{high end} machine with 64 cores halves that time to obtain 2.02 minutes.
+On Fashion-MNIST, a server machine with at least 32 cores is needed in order to obtain a feasible time (5.81 minutes); given that $n = 15$ and the model trained has $d=431080$ parameters.
+Finally, on CIFAR-10, despite the smaller number of nodes considered, the challenging nature of the task (i.e., the large model size) requires 32 cores to guarantee a reasonable time below 5 minutes.
+A server with 64 cores halves that time to obtain 2.02 minutes.

-\textbf{... up to a certain point.} As indicated by the lines for MNIST in Table~\ref{table:he-times-no-subsampling}, there is a point beyond which adding more cores no longer decreases the aggregation time.
-The reason is the following.
-There is a base homomorphic computation that is done over data encrypted into one ciphertext.
+\textbf{Parallelization limits.} As indicated by MNIST in Table~\ref{table:he-times-no-subsampling}, there is a point beyond which adding more cores no longer decreases the aggregation time.
+The reason is that there is a base homomorphic computation that is done over data encrypted into one ciphertext.
 If the model size is large enough, more than one ciphertext is needed, and we can then parallelize trivially over those additional ciphertexts.
 Therefore, our gains stop when the number of cores reaches the number of ciphertexts used.